creative-workflow/capistrano-container/README.md

 ...
 ```

 This registers two container (db, php) for the server www.example.com.
-The roles can later be used to filter container like the way you filter server in capistrano.
+You can use the container roles later to filter container like the way you filter server in capistrano ('on([:role]) do' expresion).

 The container id is optional.
-If not set, the container id is equal to the name you give the container as first argument.
-The container id will later be used to run docker commands.
+If its not set, the container id equals to the name you gave the container as first argument.
+The container id will be used later to run commands like 'container.upload' or 'container.execute' (docker exec [container_id] [command]).

-If you define a container, the role `:container_host` will be added to the given hosts, so you can filter hosts that are running container.
-Also a container specific role will be added, for a container named php `:container_php`.
+If you define a container, the role `:container_host` will be added to the given hosts, so you can filter hosts that are running that specific container.
+Also a container specific role will be added.
+For a container like `container 'php',  roles: %w{php}, ...` the host get a role named `:container_php`.

 ### commandline tasks
-There are general tasks you can run, if needed you will be asked on which container_id the command should run.
+There are generic container tasks you can run on local or remote host (you will be asked for container_id sometimes).

 ```ruby
 cap container:all                  # show all docker containers